-- A personal Premium plan that costs $3 per month for one user billed $36 annually
+- A personal Premium plan that costs $3/month for one user billed $36 annually

-- Families plan that costs $4 per month for upto six family members billed $48 annually
+- Families plan that costs $4/month for up to six family members billed $48 annually

 - Teams plan that sets you back $4/month/user for 5 to 50 users (billed $48 annually per user)

-- Enterprise plan that costs $6/month/user for 5+ users (billed $72 annually per user)
+- Enterprise plan that costs $7/month/user for 5+ users (billed $72 annually per user)